MugeraH/Github-search/README.md

 - Run `ng serve -o` to start application

 ## BDD
+### 1.SEARCH GITHUB USER

+#### Input
+ * Username

+#### Behaviour

-- A user can search for a github user by inputting a username in a form and submitting the form.
+ A user can search for a github user by writing a username in a form input and submitting the form.
 Upon submittion the users information and repositories will be displayed on the page.

+### 2.SEARCH GITHUB USER REPOSITORIES

+#### Input
+ * Username

+#### Behaviour
-- A user can also search for repositories of a particular user by clicking the repositories button in the navbar which will direct them to the repositories page.
-They will then be required to fill a form which upon submition will display results of repositories related to inputed name.
+A user can also search for a users repositories by going to the repositories page by clicking search repository link on the navbar which will redirect them to the search repositories page.
+They will then be required to fill a username in a form input and upon submition the particular user's  repositories will be displayed.

 ## Technologies Used

 - HTML
 - CSS
-- Angular Material
+- Bootstrap
 - TypeScript
 - Angular